GAsNA/snow-crash/level08/resources/README.md

 > ./level08 /tmp/flag

 By that, we created a symbolinc link to the ``token`` file and gave it to the executable.
+We got the password for flag08: ``quif5eloekouj29ke0vouxean``.

+## Step 4
+> su flag08

+> getflag

-We got the flag.
+We got connect in sudo mode with flag08.
+We were able to got the flag.